-We are hiring Relief Child and Youth Care Counsellors for our Therapeutic Campus-Based Care (TCBC) programs and group homes.
+We are looking for Relief Child and Youth Care Counsellors for our Therapeutic Campus-Based Care programs and group homes, with flexibility for weekday and/or evening availability (shifts are generally 7:00AM to 3:00PM, 3:00PM to 11:00PM and 11:00PM to 7:00AM).

-Reporting to the Program Coordinator, the Child and Youth Care Counsellor is a member of the interdisciplinary team which assesses, plans, implements and evaluates the treatment program(s) for our children and youth.
-The Relief Counsellor participates fully in all facets of program life with the youth and is responsible for their daily care, treatment, nurturance, supervision, and health.
+Reporting to the Program Coordinator, the Relief Child and Youth Care Counsellor is a member of the interdisciplinary team which assesses, plans, implements and evaluates the treatment program(s) for our youth.
+The Counsellor participates fully in all facets of program life and is responsible for our youths’ daily care, treatment, health, nurturance, and supervision.

 Duties and Responsibilities:

-- Attend to the physical safety, esteem and developmental needs of the youth (person served).
+- Attend to the physical safety, esteem and developmental needs of our young people.

 - Select and make appropriate use of behavioural interventions and strategies.